 Note: Target devices that use personal vDisks can only inherit the properties of another target device that uses a personal vDisk.

-- In the Console’s details pane, right-click on the target device that you want to copy properties from, then select Copy device properties.
+- In the Citrix Provisioning console’s Details pane, right-click on the target device that you want to copy properties from, then select Copy device properties.
 The Copy Device Properties dialog appears.

 - Select the checkbox next to the properties that you want to copy, then click Copy.
 The properties are copied to the clipboard and the dialog closes.